MurrellGroup/LogitSamplers.jl/README.md

 logits = randn(100)

-# Get token probabilities from the sampler
+# Get token probabilities with the transformed logits
 probs = softmax(transform(logits))

 # Sample a logit index from the sampler